wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 of R * S, where S is the size of the uncompressed address space.
 In other words, Buddy Compression simply reduces the size of each physical slot by R times, and maps compressed lines to these slots as in the uncompressed design.

+On each memory access, the MMU reads the metadata bits first, and compares the compressed size with slot size.
+If slot size is smaller, the access consists of two requests.
+The first request reads the entire slot, and the second request reads the rest of the data from the secondary storage.
+The second storage address can be computed by adding P * i to the base address of the overflow area, where i is the requested line ID, and P is the secondary storage slot size.